9 Best Sweet Red Wines Every Wine Lover Should Try

 If you prefer your wine on the sweeter side, then you should get to know these nine sweet red wines.
 Ranging from our favorite sparkling red options and beautiful red dessert wines to full- and light-bodied classics, we’ve compiled a list of varietals everyone with a sweet tooth won’t be able to resist.
 Put your tried-and-true Pinot Noir or Merlot aside for the night, and discover a few new favorites.

-There are several different methods used to create sweet red wine.
+There are various techniques utilized to produce sweet red wine.

-When it comes to creating a sweet sparkling red, winemakers take fermented wine and put it through a second fermentation.
-During this process, the producer will add a sugary wine mixture (called a dosage) to the wine, upping the sugar content and giving the wine its sparkle.
+When producing a sweet sparkling red, the wine undergoes a second fermentation.
+Here, the winemaker adds a sugary wine blend (known as a dosage) to the fermented wine, boosting the sugar content and giving the wine its effervescence.

-Sweet red wines and sweet white wines are very similar in the way they are made.
-The only real difference is the inclusion of the grape skins in the production of red sweet wine.
-These grape skins not only give the wine their deep red color, but they also add tannins and other complex flavors to the mix.
+Sweet red wines and sweet white wines have a similar production process.
+The notable difference is the inclusion of grape skins in red sweet wine production.
+These grape skins lend the wine its rich red color, adding tannins and other complex flavors.

 1. Lambrusco